 Section 3.
-This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by conventions in the several States, as provided in the Constituas President during the remainder of such term.
+This article shall be inoperative unless it shall have been ratified as an amendment to the Constitution by conventions in the several States, as provided in the Constitu-

 10 tion, within seven years from the date of the submission hereof to the States by the Congress.